 Assistant Professor of English and Secondary English Education, Salem State University

-I currently serve as Assistant Professor of English, Coordinator of the Digital Studies Graduate Certificate Program, Digital Humanities Coordinator, and Chair of the Program Area for Content Educators at Salem State University.
+I currently serve as Assistant Professor of English, Faculty Fellow for Digital Library Initiatives, Coordinator of the Digital Studies Graduate Certificate Program, and Coordinator of the B.A./M.Ed.
+English Education program at Salem State University.

 My research examines intersections between postcolonial, African American, and US ethnic studies, and the role of digital humanities in mediating between them.
 My monograph New Digital Worlds: Postcolonial Digital Humanities in Theory, Praxis, and Pedagogy will be published by Northwestern University Press in 2018.
 My current book project examines W.E.B.
 Du Bois’s influence on knowledge infrastructures in the humanities.
 I am also co-editor of Debates in the Digital Black Atlantic for the Debates in the Digital Humanities series (University of Minnesota Press)